 After testing the two methods for tapenade, I'm going to once again throw my support behind that age-old kitchen utensil: Nothing releases aromatics and creates great texture like a mortar and pestle does.
 Just look at the two samples side by side:

 The food processor makes quick work of the tapenade, but the resulting spread is made up of uniform, finely chopped bits that are almost grainy in texture.
 Food processors are so common for tapenade these days that this is the only texture I've ever known it to have.

 I'm not going to lie, though: Using a mortar and pestle is a minor pain in the butt.
-It takes a lot longer to do, and there are moments when your incessant tapping, crushing, pressing, and smashing don't seem to be making much progress at all.
+It takes a lot longer to do, and there are moments when the incessant tapping, crushing, pressing, and smashing do not seem to be making much progress at all.
 It helps, I realized later, to pre-chop the olives, but even then it takes a while.
 You'll get there eventually, but you will work for it.